timsf/crossed-effects/README.md

     git clone https://github.com/timsf/crossed-effects.git
     ```

-3. Create a virtual environment and install dependencies:
+3. Start the `Jupyter` server:

     ```shell
-    poetry install
+    uv run jupyter notebook
     ```

-4. Start a shell within the virtual environment:

-    ```shell
-    poetry shell
-    ```

-5. Start the `Jupyter` server:

-    ```shell
-    jupyter notebook
-    ```

-6. Access the `Jupyter` server in your browser and navigate to the notebook of interest.
+4. Access the `Jupyter` server in your browser and navigate to the notebook of interest.

 ## Reference